dianixn/Achieving-Robust-Channel-Estimation-Neural-Networks-by-Designed-Training-Data/README.md

 		LS - It is the implementation of the LS method and the time interpolation method is bilinear method.
 		MMSE - It is the linear MMSE method and the time interpolation method is bilinear method.
-		MMSE_Uniform_PDP - It is the estimate sMMSE method, which is how we generate the MMSE label for online training

 %% File +Data_Generation contains